 You’re trying on dresses for a reason, right?!
 OF COURSE you’d make sure it fits, but there are more things to think about here.
 Back when I first started shooting weddings, it seemed like strapless dresses were the ONLY style.
 Everyone wore them.
 There’s nothing wrong with that, except, there may have been a lot of women that bought them because it was the “trend”, but didn’t think about the difficulty they personally would have with it.
 If you’re heavier chested, I promise you will not want to be spending your whole day hiking up your dress and adjusting it.

 Think back!
-You know that shirt or pair of pants that you got rid of, because every time you looked at it, it only reminded you of how uncomfortable it made you feel wearing it all day?
+You know that shirt or pair of pants that you got rid of, because every time you looked at it, it only reminded you of how uncomfortable it made you feel when you had it on?
 Those memories STICK with you, and it would be heartbreaking to relate that to your own wedding dress.
-Plus, if the girls are poppin’ out, Grandma may not appreciate that printed photo she hoped to frame.
-And we have to please Grandma!

 3. Self Esteem…

 No matter who we are and our size, we all have something about us we don’t like.
 One example, and most may relate to, is our arms.
 If you can relate to this, sleeves may be the way to go!
 And you are completely in luck as those are trending hot right now and create STUNNING wedding dresses.
 You expect to love your wedding photos, and you deserve to love them, so choosing a dress that hides those negative features you’ll be looking for can be one of the best decisions you make.

 I had a bride years back that explained to me her frustration with her arms before we even did the engagement shoot, and with the style guide she received and inspiration for sleeved dresses, she wore long sleeves and we produced amazing images that I’m sure she could cherish because those parts of her that she hated, weren’t even shown!